RicoRF/C-Calculator/README.md

 ## Project Overview

-This project is a fully functional calculator application developed as a part of an educational exercise to demonstrate proficiency in Object-Oriented Programming (OOP) using C#.
+This project is a fully functional calculator application developed as part of an educational exercise to demonstrate proficiency in Object-Oriented Programming (OOP) using C#.
 It serves as a practical implementation of core programming concepts and design principles while adhering to modular and maintainable code practices.

 ---